Shopify/quilt/packages/dates/README.md

 ### `isSameDay`

-Takes in two date strings and an optional time zone parameter.
+Takes in two date objects and an optional time zone string parameter.
 Returns a boolean indicating whether or not these two dates are in the same day.

 ```ts
 import {isSameDay} from '@shopify/dates';